 When advertisers on Twitter choose to promote their content with Twitter Ads, their account and content become subject to an approval process.
 The approval process is designed to support the quality and safety of the Twitter Ads platform.
-This process helps Twitter check that advertisers are complying with our advertising policies, which are available at twitter.com/adspolicy.
+This process helps Twitter check that advertisers are complying with our advertising policies.

 What’s the advertising approval process?

 Twitter Ads can be reviewed prior to running in campaigns.
 They are submitted for approval on an automatic basis, based on an account’s advertising status, its historical use of Twitter, and other evolving factors.
-Review generally takes into consideration how an account uses Twitter, its profile, and content and targeting included in any active or draft advertising campaigns.
+Review generally takes into consideration how an account uses Twitter, its profile, its content, and targeting included in any active or draft advertising campaigns.

 What can happen when advertisements are in review?